flashthb/Hyorland-Gruvbox/README.md

 # 📦 Personal Gruvbpx Hyprland Rice Dotfiles
-A  Gruvbox theme based on other Gruvbox creations to be able to modify and create some good dotfiles (some things are not mine, like Dunst or Waybar). **I created this to remember what I did in the past and it is still in development**
+A  Gruvbox theme based on other Gruvbox creations to be able to modify and create some good dotfiles (some things are not mine, like Dunst or Waybar).<br> **I created this to remember what I did in the past and it is still in development**

 ## 📷 Show
 ![2025-07-03-174432_hyprshot](https://github.com/user-attachments/assets/5f3f2089-5ec7-4b37-b975-0bc7411f2ddb)